azriel91/peace_website/content/_index.md

 # Inspirations

-## Rust
+## People

-Rust's compilation errors are presented in a way that makes the users feel understood.
-Users don't feel lost when their input is wrong; they feel lost when they don't have a way to move forward.
+Through working with many people across different roles, it is apparent that a lot of issues when working with automation can be solved through clearer and more understandable communication &ndash; a dimension that deserves more attention in automation tooling.

 ## Git

 Git allows one to show the state of local and remote repositories, diff them, before committing and pushing the changes.
 Pushes are atomic and idempotent, meaning running the same command multiple times, whether or not the operation succeeded prior, has the same result.

-The idea spawned from this is, instead of file content being the state, and patches being the diff, why not something -- *anything* -- user defined?
+The idea spawned from this is, instead of file content as the state, and patches being the diff, why not something &ndash; *anything* &ndash; user defined?

-## People
+## Rust

-Vinh Giang is a keynote speaker and excellent communicator.
-Through his communications course, I realized that a lot of issues with automation can be solved by communicating clearly and understandably with the end users.
+Rust's commitment to helping people learn, with clear explanations and examples, demonstrates that taking care of people is a priority that should not be left behind amidst technical advancement.

 <script type="module">
     import { Graphviz } from "https://cdn.jsdelivr.net/npm/@hpcc-js/wasm/dist/graphviz.js";